openvinotoolkit/training_extensions/docs/source/guide/get_started/quick_start_guide/cli_commands.rst

     (otx) ...$ otx train SSD --train-data-roots <path/to/train/root> --val-data-roots <path/to/val/root> params --learning_parameters.batch_size 16 --learning_parameters.learning_rate 0.001

-As you can see from the arguments, the model can be trained using multiple GPUs.
+As can be seen from the parameters list, the model can be trained using multiple GPUs.
 To do so, you simply need to specify a comma-separated list of GPU indices after the `--gpus` argument.
 The model will then be trained using distributed data parallel with the GPUs you have specified.

 Please note that multi-GPU training is currently supported for all tasks except for action tasks and semi/self-supervised learning methods.
 We'll cover them in the near future.